The Alternative To Mainstream

 In 1975 the grand old mansion Yallambee was purchased, followed by Blackhall (1978) and its neighbour Kalimna (1990).
 By 1978 the school extended through to year 12, and Preshil as a kindergarten to VCE school was born.

-Despite its growth from its humble beginnings in Greta Lyttle’s living room, the school continued to see itseld as unique.
-Says Margaret: “A number of schools are now trying desperately to re-establish some sense of family and community by sending adolescents out for unfortunately brief visits to kindergartens and primary schools.
+Despite its growth from its humble beginnings in Greta Lyttle’s living room, the school continued to see itself as unique.
+Margaret said, “A number of schools are now trying desperately to re-establish some sense of family and community by sending adolescents out for unfortunately brief visits to kindergartens and primary schools.
 Preshil is attempting to develop, without strain or conscious effort, a kind of family living that keeps the adolescent very naturally in close communion with children of all levels.”

 Margaret Lyttle was made a Member of the Order of Australia (AM) in 1989 for her services to education.
 After 50 years as Principal, Margaret retired in 1994.
 In honour of her extraordinary leadership, vision and achievement, Preshil was dedicated ‘the Margaret Lyttle Memorial School’.

-Today, Preshil remains true to its two founding principles – engaging with each child as an individual, and building personal responsibility, self esteem, resilience, initiative, creativity and courage.
+Preshil celebrated its 85th birthday in 2016, and today remains true to its two founding principles – engaging with each child as an individual, and building personal responsibility, self esteem, resilience, initiative, creativity and courage.

-Under the leadership of Principal Marilyn Smith, and with the support of Council, teachers and the Preshil community, the school is undertaking a range of investments and improvements to ensure the school remains at the cutting edge of educational practice in the 21st century.
+Under the leadership of Principal Marilyn Smith, and with the support of Council, teachers and the Preshil community, the school is undertaking a range of investments and improvements to ensure it remains at the cutting edge of educational practice in the 21st century.

-Our motto, ‘courage’, continues to be a hallmark of Preshil graduates as they make their way in the world.
+Our motto, of courage continues to be a hallmark of Preshil graduates as they make their way in the world.